The Saimaa Cycle Tour and Saimaa Gravel Tour are road and gravel cycling challenges set amidst the lakes and forests of eastern Finland.

 10. What support is there on the route?

-As mentioned, there are eight service stations on the route that have food and drinks, some with warm food and some with massages.
+As mentioned, for the road and gravel events, there are eight service stations on the route that have food and drinks, some with warm food and some with massages.
 All of the stations have first aid, and they have bike services at all of them too.

 11. Where should people stay?